 Plot-Level Marsh Fertilization Experiment

-We have long-term experiments in 2 major marsh types where plant census and porewater nutrient data are collected monthly.
+We have long-term experiments in 2 major marsh types (Spartina alterniflora and Spartina patens) where plant census and porewater nutrient data are collected monthly.
 Plots receive monthly factorial N and P additions to determine nutrient controls on primary production and sediment accretion.
 The SET measurements and end of season biomass measurements in fertilized plots will be used to track long-term trends in primary production.
 Complementary work on marsh productivity in North Inlet, South Carolina is being supported by NSF’s LTREB program.
 The monthly census of plant heights is giving us unparalleled temporal resolution of salt marsh production that is not corrupted by spatial variability (Morris and Haskin 1990).

 Marsh Detritus Removal Experiment